By: Piyumi Wattuhewa

-As a developing country, Sri Lanka was, is and will always be the birthplace of many-a formidable development projects; from highways to expressways, from bridges to tunnels, from cities on land to cities on the sea, from hotels, to gyms, to malls, it is no novelty that something is always being built and will continue to be built; for example, as of April 2021 the World Bank and the Asian Development Bank combined have 52 ongoing development-related projects in Sri Lanka, amounting to a total commitment of almost $6.9 billion USD and this is only a fraction of the projects that have been, are being and will be implemented.
+As a developing country, Sri Lanka is the birthplace of many-a formidable development projects; from highways to expressways, from bridges to tunnels, from cities on land to cities on the sea, from hotels, to gyms, to malls, it is not a novelty that something is always being built and will continue to be built.
+For example, as of April 2021 the World Bank and the Asian Development Bank in combination had 52 ongoing development-related projects in Sri Lanka, amounting to a total commitment of almost $6.9 billion USD and this is only a fraction of the projects that have been, are being and will be implemented.
 In the midst of all this “developing”, the effect therein on the environment is not one that should be forgotten or taken lightly.
 This is where Environmental Impact Assessments (EIAs) come in to help us evaluate the development projects and activities from the perspective of the environment.
-This involves a detailed consideration of the ramifications, both positive and negative, of projects even before the first stone is laid and the first tree is cut.
+This involves a detailed consideration of the ramifications, both positive and negative, of the projects even before the first stone is laid and the first tree is cut.

 What is an EIA?